CALGARY -- The Calgary Flames aren’t too keen on losing streaks. They’re big on comebacks, though.

 "It's a gut feeling," Hartley said.
-"You try to prepare your lines so you have eight forwards ready to go and we knew which four D's we wanted to use so you set it up.
-I had told [Ramo] at the TV Timeout, when it gets to about 3 and a half minutes, 3 minutes, I said 'we go'."
+"You try to prepare your lines so you have eight forwards ready to go, and we knew which four [defensemen] we wanted to use, so you set it up.
+I had told [Ramo] at the TV timeout, when it gets to about three-and-a-half minutes, three minutes, I said 'we go.'"

-The lead was extended when Cammalleri took a blind backhanded pass from Jaromir Jagr and one-timed the backdoor feed behind Ramo for his eighth of the season at 13:46.
+The lead was extended when Cammalleri took a blind backhanded pass from Jaromir Jagr and one-timed the backdoor feed behind Ramo for his eighth goal at 13:46.

 "A couple times I let the emotions get the better of me out there.
 I probably should’ve been more disciplined," said Cammalleri, who received two minor penalties.
 "I think it was a real entertaining game.
 I had a lot of fun playing it.
 There was definitely no shortage of chirps from the other team.
 I was getting it left, right and center."

-In his first start since April 1, 2014, Clemmensen had plenty of opportunities to knock the rust off making 12 first period saves, including a sliding effort against Johnny Gaudreau after the Devils goaltender coughed up the puck on a clearing attempt with under two minutes remaining.
+In his first start since April 1, 2014, Clemmensen had plenty of opportunities early to knock the rust off, making 12 first-period saves, including a sliding effort against Johnny Gaudreau after the Devils goaltender coughed up the puck on a clearing attempt with less than two minutes remaining.

 "They kept me in the game, that’s for sure," Clemmensen said.
 "I was obviously rusty.
 It probably made things a little more exciting than it needed to be, especially in the first period.
 Overall pretty comfortable.
 For me, it’s just that, being comfortable and having fun out there.
 I thought since they did have quite a number of shots it helped me out throughout the game."

-The unassisted effort was Glencross’ first goal in eight games and his second in 18 games.
+The unassisted goal was Glencross’ first in eight games, his second in 18 games.